johnsosoka/ifpa-api-python/docs/index.md

 - **Clear Error Handling**: Exception hierarchy for different failure scenarios
 - **Well Tested**: 99% test coverage with unit and integration tests

-> **Alpha Release**: This library is under active development.
-The API is stable but may evolve based on community feedback.
-Production use is supported, but you may encounter occasional updates to the interface.
+> Alpha Release: This library is under active development, with significant and breaking changes being released as we work towards v1.0.0, which will be considered our stable release.

 ## Quick Example